openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

-  In your :ref:`HTML<Working with HTML Components>` and :ref:`problem<Working with Problem Components>` components, be sure to apply only heading levels 3 through 6 to your content.
-Because the components that you add are part of a complete page, and heading levels 1 and 2 are already in use by other elements on the page, any text with a heading 1 or 2 style within an HTML or problem component can interfere with the functionality of tools such as screen readers.
+  In your :ref:`HTML<Working with HTML Components>` and :ref:`problem<Working with Problem Components>` components, be sure to apply only heading levels 2 through 6 to your content.
+Because the components that you add are part of a complete page, and heading level 1 is already in use by other elements on the page, any text with a heading 1 style within an HTML or problem component can interfere with the functionality of tools such as screen readers.

 * Use HTML list elements to group related items and make content easier to skim